statamic/docs/content/collections/docs/git-integration.md

 ],
 ```

-> You may also referencing absolute paths to external repositories!
+> You may also reference absolute paths to external repositories!
 If Statamic detects an external repository path, changes will be staged and committed relative to your external repository.

 ## Committing Changes